Khulna Division cricket team

 The Khulna Division cricket team is a first-class team representing the Khulna Division in south-west Bangladesh, one of the country's eight administrative regions.
-The team competes in the National Cricket League and was a participant in the now-defunct National Cricket League One-Day.
-In the short-lived National Cricket League Twenty20 competition, played in the 2009–10 season only, Khulna adopted the name Kings of Khulna and played in black and yellow.
+The team competes in the National Cricket League and National Cricket League Twenty20.
+They were a participant in the now-defunct National Cricket League One-Day.

+While the team originally adopted the name Kings of Khulna for the inaugural NCL T20 season in 2010, it returned to the format under the divisional name for the 2024–25 NCL T20 revival.
+Khulna played in black and yellow.
 The equivalent team in the Bangladesh Premier League (BPL) is the Khulna Tigers.

-Khulna's main home ground is the Sheikh Abu Naser Stadium in Khulna city, which has a capacity of 15,000.
+Khulna's main home ground is the Khulna Divisional Stadium in Khulna city, which has a capacity of 15,000.

 Khulna have won the NCL seven times, including the three consecutive seasons 2015–16, 2016–17, and 2017–18, and they won the 2002–03 National Cricket League One-Day.